jgan/outlearn-olm-spec/olm-spec.md

 OLM can be easily authored from scratch, or by editing an existing Markdown file to include specific Outlearn annotations in the form of HTML comments.

-## Header metadata
+## Header metadata for full Modules

-All OLM files must have header metadata specified at the top.
-The minimum required fields are:
+OLM files defining a Module must have header metadata specified at the top.
+Fields are specified using JSON-like syntax inside an HTML comment block.

-* **name**: a valid Outlearn module name, this remains fixed and is the ID for your module.
-It must be unique within your outlearn user or organization account.
-* **version**: a [semantic version](http://semver.org/) number for this module.
-When you make changes, increase the version number before republishing
-* **title**: A descriptive title for your module, which will appear in search results and display wherever your module is shown.

-There are many optional fields.
-See the full [OLP specification](#) for details.

-Fields are specified inside an HTML comment block, one line per field, with the name of the field separated from its value by a single colon.
-Extra white space around keys or values is ignored, as are blank lines.

 ```markdown
 <!--
 name: outlearn-markdown-specification
 version : 0.0.1